Frequently Asked Questions

 In general, Chinese herbs are safe when recommended by a properly trained practitioner who uses herbs from reputable herbal companies.
 The benefits of Chinese herbs have been documented by a long historical tradition.
 In the state of California, licensed acupuncturists (LAc) are required to complete herbal training that includes herb safety.
 Because herbs can interact with other herbs/supplements and Western pharmaceuticals, it is important that you tell your acupuncturist all drugs and supplements you are currently taking.
 In addition, as with any introduction of a foreign substance to the body, some people can experience reactions to certain herbs.
 If you experience any unpleasant side effects when taking Chinese herbs, stop taking the herbs immediately and call your practitioner.

-In my practice, I conduct a thorough initial intake that reviews all supplements and pharmaceuticals that a patient is taking.
+In my practice, I conduct a thorough initial intake with new patients and I review current supplements and pharmaceuticals.
 I take this information into account along with any known food/substance allergies before recommending an herbal formula.
 In order to ensure the safety of my patients, I use herbs from reputable companies that guarantee quality.
 These companies test all of their herbs to be free of contaminants, heavy metals, preservatives, and pesticides.